 - The Camera / User – I am not willing to blame my camera, although it is possible my aging eyes need to be re-calibrate with the camera’s eye piece.
 I will ensure my eye piece is correctly in focus for my eyes.

 - The imaging assembly – This is definitely part of the problem.
 With the moon high in the sky and utilizing two tripods allows for a lot of movement and puts the camera eye piece at knee level.
 An fast moving, uncomfortable photograph does not lead to quality images when focusing manually.

-In the short term, I am going to image again soon without the Barlow lens and confirming that my cameras eyepiece is in focus for my eyes.
+In the short term, I am going to image again soon without the Barlow lens.
+I also ensured my camera eyepiece is in focas.
 My belief is that addressing these two issues should dramatically improve the resulting photographs.
 Additionally, I know that there are moon filters available which may help the resulting image.
 However, I do not think for a second that a filter will solve the focus issue.

-Moving forward, it is very clear to me that a dual tripod setup is at best unwieldy, and contributing to quality concerns in addition to usability.
-My initial thought is that I need to build a new balanced mount which supports the telescope, adapters and camera in one solid assembly.
-This mount would preferably be incorporated with Bogen tripod which is taller, sturdier and should allow for more comfortable imaging sessions.
-Finally, I will most likely drill a small hole in the slip connector of the T-Ring adapter so that I have a mechanical lock between the camera and telescope so that camera can not fall to the ground.
+Moving forward, it is very clear to me that a dual tripod setup is at best unwieldy.
+This contribute to quality concerns beyond just usability.
+I believe I need to build a new balanced mount to create one solid assembly.
+This mount would preferably be incorporated with tripod which is taller, sturdier and should allow for more comfortable imaging sessions.
+Finally, I want to modify the camera and telescope connection to incorporate a mechanical lock.
+This will prevent accidental camera damge.